-Federal courts currently determine the appropriate confidence level when event studies are introduced in securities fraud litigation, either through the application of Daubert standards to the introduction of expert testimony or in determining the extent to which a particular event study meets the standard required to prove an element of the case.
-As indicated above, the court have overwhelmingly required that event studies demonstrate statistical significance at the 95% confidence level commonly used in the social science literature.
-As we have demonstrated in prior Parts, this requirement has a substantial impact on the likelihood of false negatives.
+meets the standard required to prove an element of the case.
+As indicated above, courts have overwhelmingly required that event studies demonstrate statistical significance at the 95% confidence level commonly used in the social science literature.
+As we have explained, this requirement has a substantial impact on the likelihood of false negatives.
 With limited exceptions, however, courts have not considered either the tradeoff between confidence level and power or the extent to which their choice of confidence level imposes too high a burden on establishing fraud.

-Because federal securities fraud litigation is based on an implied cause of action under Section 10(b) of the Securities Exchange Act, the task of determining the required elements of proof as well as the standards necessary to satisfy those elements has fallen to the federal courts as a matter of common law rulemaking.
+Because federal securities fraud litigation is based on an implied cause of action under Section 10(b) of the Securities Exchange Act of 1934 ('34 Act), the task of determining the required elements of proof as well as the standards necessary to satisfy those elements has fallen to the federal courts as a matter of common law rulemaking.
 Courts have used a variety of approaches, from seeking guidance from the statutory text or legislative history to an explicit analysis of policy considerations.
 But with respect to confidence levels, the courts' approach appears to be a matter of inertia.
-Because federal judges are not typically trained empiricists,112 they rely on expert testimony which cites the standard used in academic studies and do not engage with the question of whether that standard should be applied in the litigation context.
+Because federal judges are not typically trained empiricists, they rely on expert testimony which cites the standard used in academic studies and do not engage with the question of whether that standard should be applied in the litigation context.

 Once the policy considerations implicit in the choice of confidence level are exposed, however, it becomes clear that although courts are wrong to accept blindly the 95% confidence level, the judiciary also is not the best-situated branch of government to determine whether or how to modify that standard.
 First, as noted above, judges are not trained empiricists.
-Most judges are lawyers, and although modern legal training has been heavily influenced by law and economics, "a standard legal education does not include rigorous training in statistics or the evaluation of scientific evidence."113 Indeed, an extensive literature details the various ways in which courts get statistical analysis wrong.114
+Most judges are lawyers, and although modern legal training has been heavily influenced by law and economics, "a standard legal education does not include rigorous training in statistics or the evaluation of scientific evidence."
+Indeed, extensive literature details the various ways in which courts get statistical analysis wrong.
+116